 Once you enter Intrmurous, Rickshaws can be rented for a couple of hours to explore the places of interest within the walled city starting from the fortress around the walled city.
 Most rickshaw operators charge a fixed hourly rate and are well familiar with the history of the places.
 The walled city is quite spread out and it would not be possible to walk to most of the places on foot, therefore, striking a bargain with the rickshaw driver is the most convenient choice.

 Some local tour operators offer bicycle tours which are quite enjoyable for small groups.
-The tour guides are well trained and have in-depth knowledge about the history Intramuros.
+The tour guides are well-trained and have in-depth knowledge of the history of Intramuros.

 Beautiful images of St Augustin Church and Intramuros

 My first stop on my tour was St. Augustin Church which is one of the oldest places cathedrals in the Philippines.
 This location is probably the most impressive piece of architecture and history I have visited in Manila and the effect is awe-inspiring.